PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Literature Review

-New deep learning techniques that capture the temporal relations between data include WaveNet \citep{oord2016wavenet} and Transformer networks \citep{vaswani2017attention}.
-These have recently also been used for digital asset prediction.
-WaveNet is a network based upon the concept of Temporal CNNs with residual connections. \citet{felizardo2019comparative} did a comparison study between WaveNet, ARIMA, Random Forest, SVM, and LSTM to predict the future price of Bitcoin using OHLCV data.
+New deep learning techniques that capture the temporal relations between data include WaveNet (Temporal CNNs with residual connections) \citep{oord2016wavenet} and Transformer networks \citep{vaswani2017attention} have recently also been used for digital asset prediction. \citet{felizardo2019comparative} did a comparison study between WaveNet, Autoregressive Integrated Moving Average (ARIMA), Random Forest, SVM, and LSTM to predict the future price of Bitcoin using OHLCV data.
 They found that the ARIMA model and the SVM equally outperformed the other models including WaveNet.
-One potential reason for this is that deeper models like Wavenet traditionally need a bigger dataset compared to models such as Support Vector Machines and ARIMA.
+One potential reason for this is that deeper models like Wavenet traditionally need a bigger dataset compared to models such as SVMs and ARIMA.
 Transformers, however, have demonstrated superior performance in the study conduced by \citet{afteniy2021predicting}.
-Using only Bitcoin OHLC data on a 1-min interval for 2007 to 2021 as input, the authors reported 83\% accuracy for a Transformer model versus the 67\% accuracy for an LSTM architecture when performing directional price change prediction.
-The increased accuracy of the Transformer model may be due to the fact that working on a 1-min interval allows for the dataset to become much larger. \citet{sridhar2021multi} also used the Transformer architecture with Time2vec on Dogecoin price data and reported a better result in terms of Mean Absolute Error (MAE) compared to an LSTM model \citep{shin2021bitcoin}, RNN model \citep{kavitha2020performance}, and a Linear neural network \citep{ali2020data}.
+Using only Bitcoin OHLC data on a 1-min interval for 2007 to 2021 as input, the authors reported 83\% accuracy for a Transformer model versus the 67\% accuracy for an LSTM architecture when performing directional price change prediction. \citet{sridhar2021multi} also used the Transformer architecture with Time2vec on Dogecoin price data and reported a better result in terms of Mean Absolute Error (MAE) compared to an LSTM model \citep{shin2021bitcoin}, Recurrent Neural Network (RNN) model \citep{kavitha2020performance}, and a Linear neural network \citep{ali2020data}.

+Despite the advances in time-series prediction, investors typically make use of more information other than just the candlestick data when deciding to buy an asset.
+Hence, in the next subsection, we will discuss how NLP techniques have been used for predicting asset prices.